On the benefits of defining vicinal distributions in latent space: Experiments and Results

-and where $\hat{p_i}$, $\hat{y_i}$, $y_i$ are the confidence, predicted label and true label of sample $i$ respectively.
-The \textit{Expected Calibration Error(ECE)} is then defined as: .
+where $\hat{p_i}$, $\hat{y_i}$, $y_i$ are the confidence, predicted label and true label of sample $i$ respectively.
+The \textit{Expected Calibration Error (ECE)} is then defined as:

-Models trained on CIFAR-10 with VarMixup and \textit{adv}-VarMixup have ECE of 0.105 and 0.07 respectively whereas, model trained using regular mixup has ECE 0.13.
-On CIFAR-100 the ECEs are 0.135, 0.127 and 0.122 for Mixup, VarMixup and \textit{adv}-VarMixup models respectively.
-This indicates that our VarMixup models are better calibrated than regular Mixup.
+Figure \ref{fig:calibration} shows the calibration error on CIFAR-10 and CIFAR-100 datasets using Mixup, VarMixup, adv-VarMixup and Mixup + VarMixup.
+The figure illustrates that our VarMixup models (and their combinations with regular Mixup) are also better calibrated than regular Mixup.

-\textbf{VarMixup on Interpolated Adversarial Training:} We also integrate VarMixup with the more recent Interpolated Adversarial Training (IAT) \cite{IAT}, and call it \textit{VarIAT}.
-On CIFAR-10, VarIAT and VarIAT+VarMI achieve adversarial robustness of 49.37\% and 71.7\%, respectively.
-For SVHN, the adversarial accuracies are 21.07\% and 81.18\% for VarIAT and VarIAT+VarMI, respectively.
-As can be seen from Table \ref{table:robustness} (main submission), under oblivious settings, VarIAT (VarIAT + VarMI) achieves superior performance to IAT (IAT + MI) in most scenarios.
-The evaluations were carried out in the same setting as Table \ref{table:robustness}.

-\textbf{Robustness to stronger, targeted and gradient-free attacks:} we also evaluate our models on a stronger 50-step PGD attack \cite{at@madry} (PGD\textsubscript{50}), targeted 10-step PGD attacks (t-PGD\textsubscript{10}) and Gradient free SPSA \cite{spsa} attack.
-We use $\epsilon=8/255$ for all attacks.
-For targeted attacks, we chose the second most likely class as target class.
-SPSA results are evaluated over 1000 test samples.
-We report our results in Table \ref{table:strong-attacks}.
-As can be seen, our methods VarMixup + VarMI outperforms the rest in most scenarios.
-The results also confirm the absence of any gradient masking and obfuscation \cite{grad-masking,obs-grad} in our training method.

-\textbf{Hyperparameter variations:} We vary the beta distribution $\beta(\eta,\eta)$ (used to sample Mixup coefficient) parameter - $\eta$ and train models using mixup, VarMixup and \textit{adv}-VarMixup and plot their adversarial accuracies in Figure \ref{fig:eta}.
-Figure \ref{fig:eta} shows the variation of adversarial accuracy when $\lambda_{MI}$ is varied from 0 to 1 in MI or VarMI.
-Both figures show that our VarMixup trained models perform better irrespective of hyperparameters in most cases.